Forms of Cooperation with Institutional Partners Abroad

 8. Camps/Short Term Programs

 This activity usually involves students coming to learn and study at the partner institution for a short period of time (i.e. 2-4 weeks) in a setting specifically organized to host them and meet their educational needs.
 A language or music camp is an example of this type of activity.
-The activity may or may not result in participants earning credits from their home institution.
+The activity may or may not result in participants earning credits from their home institution or the host institution.

 9. Conferences, Symposiums, Workshops Organized By Partner Schools